Borough back-street pubs: South London’s finest

 Abandon all hope, lager drinkers.
 This homely back street alehouse is all about the Harveys – mild 3.50, pale 3.60, best 3.90, to be precise.
 Far from the madding crowds of Borough market, in a street so quiet you can happily while away the hours on the street, on spindly outdoor furniture – as if you lived in Surrey – this beautifully tiled pub with a lovingly restored Victorian interior down to its net curtained windows is urban drinking at its best.

 As you might expect, as Sussex brewery Harveys first London pub, the Harveys best is exceptional, a mouthful of sticky toffee pudding with the added bonus that it gets you drunk.
-There are two wings to the pub; but I love the centre vestibule – it’s stacked with boxes of books for sale, a jar of pickled eggs and pots of home-made chutneys.
+There are two wings to the pub, but I love the centre vestibule – it’s stacked with boxes of books for sale, a jar of pickled eggs and pots of home-made chutneys.
 So there’s a kind of Sussex village hall vibe successfully imported to central London.
-In the left-hand bar, there’s an old fashioned coin-operated pay phone, music hall artefacts (including prints advertising “I’ve got a lovely bunch of cocoanuts [sic]” and regulars clustering at the carved wooden bar.
-The rug under their feet is so well-trodden it’s transparent – that says a lot.
+In the left-hand bar, there’s an old-fashioned coin-operated pay phone, music hall artefacts (including prints advertising “I’ve got a lovely bunch of cocoanuts [sic]” and regulars clustering at the carved wooden bar.
+The rug under their feet is so well trodden it’s almost transparent – that says a lot.

 But it’s not completely old school – the menu is surprisingly posh, offering hake meuniere at 11.75 and goat’s cheese and beetroot salad for 9.25.
 A tempting wine list displays a Macon rouge at 24.50 and a Cotes du Rhone 19.95.